IGPenguin/mobile-toolkit/README.md

 * `auninstall` Uninstall third party app, choose from the list
 * `auninstall com.dummy.package.name.app` pass package name as argument
 * `auninstall -a` Uninstall all third party packages
-	* Skips some essential apps
-	* Edit IGNORED_PACKAGES in this script to customize the list to your needs
+	* Skips some essential apps, edit IGNORED_PACKAGES in this script to customize the list to your needs

 ### awipe
 * Wipe internal storage - remove everything in /sdcard directory